-- 155. A funding model has been developed to calculate development contributions under the Policy.
+- 150. A funding model has been developed to calculate development contributions under the Policy.
 It accounts for the activities for which contributions are sought, the assets and programmes related to growth, forecast growth and associated revenue.
-The funding model embodies several important assumptions, including that: - All capital expenditure estimates are not adjusted for inflation and GST exclusive. - Inflation-related increases in costs can be captured by the annual Producers Price Index Outputs for Construction (PPI). - The levels of service (LOS)/backlog, renewal and maintenance portions of each asset or programme will not be funded by development contributions.
-See the Cost allocation section below. - The growth costs associated with an asset are spread over the capacity life of the asset and any debt incurred in relation to that asset will be fully repaid by the end of that capacity life. - Interest expenses incurred on debt accrued will be recovered via development contributions and shared equally over all forecast HUEs over a maximum 20-year period for each activity/catchment. - Debt servicing from time to time Council Development Contribution reserves may be in deficit greater than forecast in this Policy.
+The funding model embodies several important assumptions, including that: - All capital expenditure estimates are not adjusted for inflation and GST exclusive. - Inflation-related increases in costs can be captured by the annual Local Government Cost Index (LGCI) Water and environment The levels of service (LOS)/backlog, renewal and maintenance portions of each asset or programme will not be funded by development contributions.
+See the Cost allocation section below. - The growth costs associated with an asset are spread over the capacity life of the asset and any debt incurred in relation to that asset will be fully repaid by the end of that capacity life. - Interest expenses incurred on debt accrued will be recovered via development contributions and shared over all forecast HUEs for each activity/catchment based on the timing of expected revenue and expenditure - Debt servicing from time to time Council Development Contribution reserves may be in deficit greater than forecast in this Policy.
 This may occur if the required infrastructure is more expensive than the balance of Development Contribution revenue already collected, or if revenue is lower than forecast.
 Council will loan fund any required work when this occurs.
 Future Development Contribution revenue will be applied to repay such loan funding, including interest.
 The interest rate charged will be at the average interest rate being charged to Council at the time of each Policy review. - The rate of GST will be at 15%.
-Should the rate of GST change, the charges will be adjusted accordingly. - The development contribution charges will be adjusted annually on a set date in line with the Producers Price Index Outputs for Construction (PPI) provided by Statistics New Zealand, as permitted by sections 106(2B) and (2C) of the LGA02. - No additional external funding will be available, above that confirmed and stated through Crown Infrastructure Partners.
+Should the rate of GST change, the charges will be adjusted accordingly.

+- The development contribution charges will be adjusted annually on a set date in line with the Local Government Cost Index (LGCI) - Water and environment provided by BERL, as permitted by sections 106(2B) and (2C) of the LGA02. - No additional external funding will be available, above that confirmed and stated through Crown Infrastructure Partners.
 Any additional grant funding will be taken into account and the Policy adjusted if and when that occurs.